cccs-eric/assemblyline4_docs/docs/administration/service_management.md

             threshold: 1
 ```

-This will cause the service to **only** use the terms I've specified when looking for `ransomware` terms and is subject to the hit threshold I've defined.
+This setup not only specifies custom terms but also defines a threshold value.
+The service will use **only** these terms for `ransomware` detection, with the detection threshold you have set.

 ###### Term Inclusion/Exclusion

-Let's say, I want to add/remove a set of terms from the default set for `ransomware` detection.
-Then I can set the following:
+To modify the default set of terms by adding or excluding certain terms for `ransomware` detection, use the following configuration:

 ```yaml
 config: